Sutton Grammar School: Recent history

 Since 1 June 2011, the school has had academy status, and its name formally changed from Sutton Grammar School for Boys to Sutton Grammar School, although it remains a selective grammar school for boys.
 From September 2017, however, it began accepting applications from girls to join the sixth form.

 The current headmaster is B Cloves, who joined in 2019.
 His predecessor, G D Ironside, was headmaster of the school for 29 years.
 The deputy headmistress is a Mrs Ross who joined in 2018.

-Current SLT includes: Mr B Cloves (Headmaster), Mrs K Ross(Snr Dpt Head, Dsg Safeguarding Lead, Pastoral Lead), Mr J Costello (Dpt Head), Mr S Brook (Asst Head), Mr C Robson (Asst Head, Head of Sixth Form, DDSL), Mrs N Bennett (Director of Finance & Operations) and Mr R Murrill (Chair of the Governing Body).
+The current Senior Leadership Team includes: Mr B Cloves (Headmaster), Mrs K Ross(Snr Dpt Head, Dsg Safeguarding Lead, Pastoral Lead), Mr J Costello (Dpt Head), Mr S Brook (Asst Head), Mr C Robson (Asst Head, Head of Sixth Form, DDSL), Mrs N Bennett (Director of Finance & Operations) and Mr R Murrill (Chair of the Governing Body).

 Other leadership posts are held by: Mr A Marsh (Head of Upper School, DDSL), Mrs L McDonald (HY13), Mr O Green (HY12), Mr A Heasman (HY9), Mr J Bird (HY8), Mr C Roy (HY7), Ms M Mahmoud (SENDCO), Mr J Tuck (Asst SENDCO) and Mr A Blunt (Head of PE & Games, DDSL).

 The school is divided into three sections – the Lower School (years 7–9), the Upper School (years 10 and 11) and the Sixth Form (Lower Sixth and Upper Sixth) – each of which attracts its own dress code.
 Uniform consists of a maroon blazer with a house tie in the Lower School, a black blazer with a house tie in the Upper School and a lounge suit and tie of the pupil's choice in the Sixth Form.

 The school operates a prefect system with a head student, three deputy head students, senior prefects and part-time prefects from the Sixth Form.